KonklaveTtv/VenueSender/README.md

 - libboost v1.74.0.3ubuntu7 (Install with apt)
 - Catch2 v2.13.10-1 (Install with apt)

-The versions mentioned are the ones that VenueSender was built and tested with, it may build with newer versions but this is not guaranteed.
+The versions mentioned throughout this readme are the ones that VenueSender was built and tested with, it may build with newer versions but this is not guaranteed.

 Run the following commands to install the first lot of dependencies: